Skip to content

 Node placement

-For high availability it's desirable that different Kubernetes Nodes don't share the underlying hardware and hence failure domain.
+High availability benefits from Kubernetes Node not sharing the underlying hardware and failure domain.

-You can control scheduling of OpenStack servers using server groups.
-By default, MetaKube creates one server group for each cluster, which is used for all MachineDeployments and hence, Nodes.
+You can control the scheduling of OpenStack servers using server groups.
+By default, MetaKube creates one server group per cluster, and all MachineDeployments use it, along with their Nodes.

-In some scenarios (many nodes) it's impossible to avoid all Nodes being scheduled on the same hardware.
+In some scenarios (for example, large clusters), OpenStack may schedule all Nodes on the same hardware.

-MetaKube allows you to reference your own server group for a MachineDeployment.
-This gives you more control over placement, incl.:
+MetaKube lets you reference your own server group for a MachineDeployment.
+This gives you more control over placement, including:

-• Using "hard" anti-affinity policy to "fail fast" in case scheduling isn't possible
+• Using a "hard" anti-affinity policy to fail fast when scheduling is not possible

-• Using server groups for smaller MachineDeployments on which the policy can be enforced
+• Using server groups for smaller MachineDeployments where the policy takes effect

 Pod placement

-Before scoring each Node and choosing the best one, it discards certain Nodes right away based on the Pod's and Node's specifications.
+Before scoring each Node and choosing the best one, the scheduler discards certain Nodes based on the Pod's and Node's specifications.

 Taints

-When you specify spec.template.spec.taints in a MachineDeployment, Kubelet will register the node with these taints.
+When you specify spec.template.spec.taints in a MachineDeployment, Kubelet registers the node with these taints.

-Specify tolerations in your Pods to allow them to be scheduled on nodes with matching taints.
+Specify tolerations in your Pods to allow them to schedule on nodes with matching taints.

-Any labels in spec.template.spec.metadata.labels of a MachineDeployment will be added to the corresponding nodes.
+Labels in spec.template.spec.metadata.labels of a MachineDeployment apply to the corresponding nodes.

 Use these labels with nodeSelectors, affinity or topologySpreadConstraints rules.